Bathtub Advice may earn compensation through affiliate links on this page.

 It's equipped with a overflow drain quite high up which ensures people are able to enjoy a deeper, soaking experience.
 Combine this with the angled / sloped back, and you see user comfort has been taken care of.

 Keep in mind that to install this, you may need additional parts such as the K-7271 or K-7272 drain.
 Such additional expenses can easily be overlooked and drive the price up unexpectedly.
 So be aware.
 It's not an option I would recommend for people on a tight budget, but the feedback is generally showing customers painting it in quite a positive light.

-Woodbridge B-0002 Acrylic - The B-0002 has a great contemporary design about it.
+The B-0002 manufactured by WoodBridge has a great contemporary design about it.
 Apart from being freestanding, there are several unique specifications that help it stand out from the crowd which we will go into in more detail below.

 The ability to retain heat is something easily overlooked when shopping.
 Some units don't have the right insulation qualities to do so.
 However, because this particular unit is double walled, it keeps the heat in more effectively without a drastic drop in water temperature.

 The material used in its construction has several benefits.
 First of all it reduces the chances of getting scratched and stained.
 Then there is the simplicity of cleaning it thanks to its glossy finish.
 Less time will be taken doing maintenance, and more time will be spent relaxed.

 The drain and overflow are located in the center, and users will need to purchase the faucet separately, which can drive up the price tag.
 Search for the F0001 for a suitable match.

 Boasts some solid specs whilst remaining relatively inexpensive.
 This is a alcove bathtub suitable for people not wanting to spend too much money.
 Low price doesn't have to mean lower quality either, for this has some great features for the right set up.